WSU-janderson/project6-multiset-design-Nitin-kamboj/MultiSet.md

 **Introduction**

-The Multiset I am going to design is a player inventory that stores the string item names and their count value (if the all the item appears multiple times their count will increase by 1 every time and I will be implementing this using the HashTable.
+The Multiset I am going to design is a player inventory that stores the string item names and their count value if the all the item appears multiple times their count will increase by 1 every time and I will be implementing this using the HashTable.
 Each unique will be the key and the value will count the number of times that key appears.
 This structure would be fast for inserting, removing and even for looking up the items.

 Example: "potion": 3

-potion is the key and 3 is the value/count i.e. the number of potions he has in the inventory.
+"potion" is the key and 3 is the value/count i.e. the number of potions he has in the inventory.
 Adding 1 more potions will increase the value to 4 and so on.

 **Design Philosophy**